 In the event a student has missed SEIS sessions, specified in the IEP for the school year in effect, that are caused by such circumstances as a delay in enrollment in a SEIS program by the district, the Committee on Preschool Special Education (CPSE) may direct the provider to deliver additional SEIS sessions to the student for a specified period of time that may result in a change to the frequency, duration, location and/or intensity specified in the student's IEP.
-In order for the provider to provide these additional sessions, specific written authorization from the CPSE is required with regard to the total number of such additional sessions, as clinically and educationally appropriate to meet the individual student's needs.
+In order for the provider to provide these additional sessions, specific written authorization from the CPSE is required with regard to the total number of such additional sessions and the frequency, duration, location and intensity for these additional sessions, as clinically and educationally appropriate to meet the individual student's needs.